braeden-kelly/cm25-fsstepfuawer/03-headless-tabs-and-responsiveness.md

 🏃**Try it** after each step just like you've been doing.

-5. Let's get rid of the icon:
+5. Let's get rid of the icon for the wide screen format:
 ```diff
 <MaterialIcons
   color={isFocused ? colors.tint : colors.black}